Japanese Cabbage Pancake, also known as Osaka Okonomiyaki is a popular dish from the Kensai region of Japan.

 Be sure to slice the cabbage as thinly as possible.
 You don’t want large chunks of cabbage in your batter.
 If you can’t find daishi powder you can simply replace with water and a pinch of salt.

-We think the best Osaka Okonomayaki is topped with thick slices of pork belly or bacon.
+We think the best Osaka Okonomiyaki is topped with thick slices of pork belly or bacon.
 If you don’t like pork you can substitute for other traditional ingredients like octopus, squid or shrimp.

 Authentic Japanese Cabbage Pancake are served topped with savoury brown okonomi sauce, kewpie mayonnaise, bonito flakes, sliced scallions and shredded seaweed.
 If you have trouble finding all of these ingredients, at the very minimum top the pancakes with our savoury okonomi sauce and homemade kewpie mayo.